cdunn2001/hw/doc/kes-paws-rest-api.md

 movie
 : A legacy term that is still a useful metaphor for describing the "recording" of the live SMRT sequencing observations, but it has been extended to include the lifetime of processing the recording all the way to final basecalls.
-Other synonyms for "movie" are "acquisition.
+Other synonyms for "movie" are "acquisition" and "subreadset" (which is the name used in the run design metadata XML).

+pawnee
+: An acroynym for "PAWs Nrt Execution Engine".
+This program runs all of the NRT postprimary applications.
+From the perspective of pa-ws, pawnee *is* postprimary, regardless of the postprimary workflow.

 pa-ws
 : The process that is the webservices interface to the world, including ICS, for all primary analysis functions.

 postprimary
 : A second process that analyzes basecalls and cuts the continuous stream of DNA bases into subreads, which map to the actual DNA template, by identifying and removing the artificial adapter sequences that were attached to the original DNA template.
 In addition, the subreads can be further refined using CCS (aka HiFi) to reduce errors.
 These two processes run in a Linux pipe, such that together it virtually appears to be a single process, and this combined processing stage is called "postprimary".
+In late 2021, additional workflows were added (at least a dozen) and all of the workflows are now controlled by a new project named "pawnee".

 sensor
 : A collective term for both the physical CMOS sensor that is mounted to a stage as well as the PCB known as the "sensor board" that connects the CMOS sensor to the Aurora data link, through an FPGA.
-Because the name is vague in general, it should not be used without additional wording, such as "sensor chip" vs "sensor board" vs "sensor stage" or "sensor socket"
+Because the name is vague in general, it should not be used without additional wording, such as "sensor chip" (the consumable item) vs "sensor board" (the PCB with the FPGAs) vs "sensor stage" (the mounting platform for the sensor chip) or "sensor socket" (the electrical connector to the sensor chip).
+The "sensors" are numbered starting at 1.

 socket
 : A place where the sensor chip is mounted.
 The sockets are fixed in position inside the instrument.
 The sensor boards attached to the sockets and each sensor board is giving a unique "socket number" and this number is used to identify where the sensor chips are placed.

 SRA
 : acronym for Sensor Resource Allocation.
 A logical grouping of hardware and software resources.
 See section below for details.
 For the purpose of the API, an SRA is identified by the ``socket``.
+As this is a heavily used software concept and used in arrays and vectors, SRAs are indexed at 0.
+Ideally, the pa-ws API does not expose SRA indices.

 storage
 : All files used to process an SRA are placed in a virtualized "storage" unit, which acts as a dedicated hard drive.
 An SRA typically will be placed in a single "storage" unit, although this is not a requirement.

-transfer
-: The act of copying files from the internal "storage" units to somewhere off instrument.
-As the files are large, this act takes significant time and must be monitored for success.

 # Conventions